-The series of golden colored $1 coins honoring the former Presidents reached its thirty-fifth release with the 2015 John F. Kennedy Presidential Dollar.
+The series of golden colored $1 coins honoring the former Presidents reached its thirty-fifth release with the John F. Kennedy Presidential Dollar (Buy on eBay).
 This release generated significant interest from both coin collectors and the general public due to the popularity of the former President.

-John F. Kennedy or “JFK” served in the U.S. Navy during World War II and his heroism earned him the Navy and Marine Corps Medal and a Purple Heart.
-He would go on to serve six years in the House of Representatives and seven years in the U.S. Senate before being elected President.
-Notable events during his Presidency included the Bay of Pigs Invasion, the Cuban Missile Crisis, and the launch of the first American manned spacecraft.
-He would be assassinated in November 1963, sending shock waves of grief around the world.
+John F. Kennedy, or “JFK,” served in the U.S. Navy during World War II, and his heroism earned him the Navy and Marine Corps Medal and a Purple Heart.
+He served six years in the House of Representatives and seven years in the U.S. Senate before being elected President of the United States.
+Notable events during his presidency included the Bay of Pigs Invasion—which led to the creation of the Peace Corps—the Cuban Missile Crisis and the launch of the first American manned spacecraft.
+He was tragically assassinated in November 1963, sending shock waves of grief around the world.

 His assassination led to the introduction of the Kennedy Half Dollar, which has been issued from 1964 to present.
 Although the coins are no longer issued for general circulation, the series is highly popular with collectors.
 In 2014, the 50th anniversary of the series was commemorated with the issuance of a three-quarter ounce gold version of the coin, as well as other special products with coins featuring a restored version of the original portrait design.